Lyall/P3RFix/README.md

 This list will contain bugs which may or may not be fixed.

 - Some screen fades/transitions may not span the screen.
+- If you skip intro to the load save menu, then back out, you will softlock the game.

 ## Screenshots